DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Estimating Datamodels

 Recall from the main text that we are particularly interested in datamodels $\hat{f}$ that are additive in the training dataset---in terms of our formalization, we are interested in functions $\hat{f}$ of the form

 for some vector $\mathbf{\beta} \in \mathbb{R}^N$.
 An {\em estimation method} for datamodels is thus just a method for finding a good estimate of the vector $\mathbf{\beta}$.
-We refer the reader to \citet{ilyas2022datamodels} for a more detailed discussion of datamodeling.
+We refer the reader to \citet{ilyas2022datamodels} for a more detailed discussion.